 An alternate email address is an email account that you set up and use strictly for whatever you wish: online ordering, registrations, form filling and other transactions you conduct online but do not want to use your private email.

-When you set up an alternate email address, you use a free service such as Gmail or Outlook.com.
-Then you can use that account anytime you have to provide an email address but don’t want to use your private, personal email.
-You can create an alternate email address by signing up for a new account on with any free email provider.
+To set up an alternate email address, you use a free service such as Gmail or Outlook.com.
+Then you can use that account any time you have to provide an email address but don’t want to use your private, personal email.
+You can create an alternate email address by signing up for a new account with any free email provider.

-An alias email address is an additional email address associated with your mail account.
+An alias email address is an additional email address associated with your regular email account.
 An alias uses the same inbox, contact list, and account settings as your primary email address.

 Any email sent to the alias email addresses will be delivered to your main account.

-When you set up the aliases you can customize them for the site where you will use them.
-You could use the website name somewhere in the address: [email protected]
+Here’s a tip: When you set up an alias email address, customize it for the site where you will use it.
+You could use the website name somewhere in the address: [email protected].

 Depending on the email account you choose, you may need to enter your server information and password.